Honorinenn/data-structures-and-algorithm/Sorting/README.md

 1 <= n <= 105
 1 <= array elements (except those zeroes) <= 2 * 109
 You can use only constant auxiliary space

+4) Problem

+Dutch National Flag
+Given some balls of three colors arranged in a line, rearrange them such that all the red balls go first, then green and then blue ones.

+Do rearrange the balls in place.
+A solution that simply counts colors and overwrites the array is not the one we are looking for.

+This is an important problem in search algorithms theory proposed by Dutch computer scientist Edsger Dijkstra.
+Dutch national flag has three colors (albeit different from ones used in this problem).

+Example
+{
+"balls": ["G", "B", "G", "G", "R", "B", "R", "G"]
+}
+Output:

+["R", "R", "G", "G", "G", "G", "B", "B"]
+There are a total of 2 red, 4 green and 2 blue balls.
+In this order they appear in the correct output.

+Notes
+Constraints:

+1 <= n <= 100000
+Do this in ONE pass over the array, NOT TWO passes Solution is only allowed to use constant extra memory